radian-software/messenger-mirror/README.md

 OK, now you've got the basic part set up, there is monitoring to think about.
 Ideally you want to be alerted when the app crashes, because then you'll stop getting your notifications.
-What I've set up is a Messenger bot that will repeatedly message me every few hours.
-(But my Gmail has a filter that keeps the notifications from that chat out of my inbox.)
+What I've set up is a Messenger bot that will repeatedly message me every few hours, but then the notifications from this specific are emailed to a separate email.
 Then, we can be guaranteed that Messenger Mirror should receive a couple messages a day, every day.
-So all we have to do is then set up [Dead Man's Snitch](https://deadmanssnitch.com/) to make sure we keep hitting that notification codepath every day, and I'll get an email if things are bricked.
+So all we have to do is then set up [Dead Man's Snitch](https://deadmanssnitch.com/) on a separate email endpoint to make sure we keep hitting that notification codepath every day, and I'll get an email if things are bricked.

 Unfortunately, Facebook is the worst thing ever, so setting this up is a real Jenga tower.
 You want to start by creating a Facebook app at